mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

 ------------ | --------------- | --------- |
 Modifying the fields, filling the starred fields  clicking "edit product" button | Product modified and message confirmation displayed | Yes
-Selecting the remove box and clicking "edit product" button | Picture successfully removed | Yes Clicking "Select Image" button | Opens a windows to select picture from harddisk | Yes If the starred fields are not populated | Message "Please fill in this field" appear on field not populated, form cannot be submitted | Yes
+Selecting the remove box and clicking "edit product" button | Picture successfully removed | Yes Clicking "Select Image" button | Opens a windows to select picture from local hard disk | Yes If the starred fields are not populated | Message "Please fill in this field" appear on field not populated, form cannot be submitted | Yes
 Clicking "Cancel" button | Redirect to products page | Yes